jerryljq/Syrah-Library-For-iPad/README.md

 # Syrah-Library-For-iPad

-This is library management application on iOS platform.
+This is a library management application on iOS platform.

 The program is based on MVC structure and contains two controllers for admins and clients.